 A Michigan gas chamber.

 It is a national tragedy that 3 to 4 million shelter animals must be euthanized every year.
 Until a solution is reached, the final moments for these animals must be humane.
-That’s why American Humane Association is a leader in training animal welfare professionals on proper EBI techniques.

-To help our efforts, American Humane Association recently commissioned a study comparing the cost of EBI and gas chambers that proves EBI is less costly to communities.
-Using data from an animal sheltering organization, the study shows that the cost to use carbon monoxide poisoning is $4.98 per animal.
+To help our efforts, American Humane Association commissioned a study comparing the cost of EBI and gas chambers that proves EBI is less costly to communities.
+Using data from an animal sheltering organization, the study showed that the cost to use carbon monoxide poisoning is $4.98 per animal.
 The cost to use EBI, however, is only $2.29 per animal.
-Download a copy of the EBI cost study.
+Download a copy of the 2009 EBI cost study.

 If you live in a state that still allows gas chamber euthanasia, you can do the following: